 As of the date of this proxy statement/prospectus, Summit's consolidated net book value, calculated in accordance with the above formula, continues to exceed \$135 million, and if the closing of the merger were to occur on the date of this proxy statement/prospectus, no adjustment to the purchase price would be made based on this calculation.
 The calculation date for the closing consolidated net book value will occur subsequent to the date of the Summit special meeting of shareholders.
 Accordingly, if Summit shareholders approve the merger, the aggregate merger consideration to be received by the Summit shareholders could be less than \$216,000,000.
+Summit expects that in the ordinary course of business, which Summit's management believes will be the case, Summit's closing consolidated net book value at the determination date will be at or above \$135,000,000.
+For additional information on the possibility of a downward adjustment in the purchase price, see "Approval of the Merger-Purchase Price Adjustments" beginning on page 48.

-In addition, pursuant to the terms of Summit's information technology service agreement with its bank core system provider, Summit would be obligated to pay a liquidated damages fee of approximately \$1 million in the event Summit fails to give notice of its election to terminate the service agreement by April 12, 2014.
-Summit expects to provide adequate notice of its election to terminate the agreement to avoid incurring this cost, however, in the event Summit becomes obligated to pay the liquidated damages fee, the purchase price would be adjusted downward, dollar for dollar, by the amount of the fee (approximately \$1 million).
+In addition, pursuant to the terms of Summit's information technology service agreement with its bank core systems provider, Summit would be obligated to pay a liquidated damages fee of approximately \$1 million in the event Summit fails to give notice of its election to terminate the service agreement by April 12, 2014.
+Summit provided notice of its election to terminate on March 17, 2014.